 Self-employed individuals may be tempted to write off personal expenses as business expenses.
 However, writing off such expenses will cause the Internal Service Revenue (IRS) to raise a few eyebrows.
 It is imperative that self-employed taxpayers only deduct expenses that are essential to their work.

-Different Types Of IRS Tax Audits:
+Types of IRS Tax Audits:

 No matter what the reason, being subject to tax audits is stressful.
 The Internal Revenue Service (IRS) is most likely to audit taxpayers due to a perceived issue with their tax returns.
 Before directly contacting the IRS to resolve such matters, taxpayers should first seek counsel from a licensed tax professional.
 A licensed tax professional can help guide taxpayers in the right direction and represent them during tax audits.
 However, IRS tax audit representation is not always necessary for every audit.
 IRS audit representation is usually only required in a more complicated case.
 Listed below are the different types of tax audits.